litecoinfinance/electrumxltfn/docs/HOWTO.rst

 To install on the Raspberry Pi 3 you will need to update to the ``stretch`` distribution.
-See the full procedure in `contrib/raspberrypi3/install_electrumx.sh`_.
+See the full procedure in `contrib/raspberrypi3/install_electrumxltfn.sh`_.

-See also `contrib/raspberrypi3/run_electrumx.sh`_ for an easy way to configure and launch electrumx.
+See also `contrib/raspberrypi3/run_electrumxltfn.sh`_ for an easy way to configure and launch electrumxltfn.

 Sync Progress